vpodpecan/LEPAMTIC/README.md

 #### LLM
 You can use OpenAI API, Google API or local models (ollama).
 When using OpenAI or Google API, save the API key into a file which will be read by the extractor.
-When using local models, set the `base_url` in the script to point to your local server hosting the model
+When using local models, set the `base_url` parameter which points to your local server hosting the modell.

 #### Input data
-The extractor accepts `.csv` and `.xlsx` files with at least `Abstract` and `DOI` columns.
+The extractor accepts `.csv` and `.xlsx` files with at least two columns: primary key and abstract.
-`DOI` serves as an identifier, it can be incomplete in which case the missing values will be filled out with unique strings.
+The primary key column must be unique and nonempty for all rows, e.g., DOI, Pubmed ID, Accession Number, etc.
-In most cases the input will be a table exported from WOS or Scopus.
+In most cases the input data is a table exported from WOS or Scopus.

 #### Preparing the environment